Robertishimwe/QT-Global-software/README.md

 ```
 The React development server will start, and your browser will open to `http://localhost:8080` (or another available port).

+Note: If you are not running backend locally (meaning the backend is not running on `http://localhost:8000`), you have to change BASEURL in frontend folder -> src -> config -> api.ts

 ## 📝 API Endpoint Documentation (Backend)

 The backend exposes the following endpoints: